theforeman/foreman-bats/README.md

   or component under deb.tf.org (1.3, nightly) to use as Foreman repo
 * FOREMAN_CUSTOM_URL: custom repo URL to configure, overrides use of FOREMAN_REPO for the main Foreman URL
+* MODULE_PATH: override the location of modules used for installation.

 Vagrant support
 ---------------